Our Services

 Common symptoms include:

-If you're experiencing these symptoms and want to understand whether they align with GERD, you can use Ubie's free AI-powered Gastro Esophageal Reflux Disease (GERD) symptom checker to get personalized insights before your next healthcare appointment.
+If you're experiencing these symptoms and want to understand what might be causing them, you can check your symptoms with our free AI-powered tool to get personalized insights before your next healthcare appointment.

 Omeprazole is a proton pump inhibitor (PPI).
 It works by: